Technical knowledge and experience

-The industry does not have specified qualifications, although some manufacturers authorise traders to carry out work on their products.
-These traders are usually specifically trained in the products offered by the company and therefore tend to offer more specialised services.
+The electronic goods industry does not have specified qualifications.
+Some manufacturers hire tradespeople to carry out work on their products.
+These tradespeople are trained to deal with problems on the products being offered by the company so they tend to offer a more specialised service.

-Where a free service call is advertised it will normally cover a technician coming to the home, examining the appliance and diagnosing the problem.
+When a free service call is advertised it will normally cover a technician coming to your home, examining the appliance and diagnosing the problem.
 Consumers should clarify what the quoted price includes. ie. service call, quote, parts, labour.

-The Australian Consumer Law requires suppliers to ensure that a reasonable supply of spare parts or repair facilities are available for goods that normally require them.
+Suppliers should make sure that they have a reasonable supply of spare parts or repair facilities available for goods that normally require them.
+This is required under the Australian Consumer Law.

-If you are unable to resolve the matter contact Fair Trading on 13 32 20 or visit your local Fair Trading Centre to find out your options or lodge a complaint online.
+If you believe that your electronic goods have not been repaired correctly, you should contact the repairer and discuss the problem.
+If you’re unable to resolve the matter, contact Fair Trading on 13 32 20, lodge a complaint online or visit your local Service NSW Centre to find out your options.